Skip to content

 See Automated Budget Evaluation System for Texas (ABEST).

-ACFR Note Reporting & Certification (CNRC)
+ACFR Note Reporting & Certification (ANRC)

 The web application used to electronically verify submission and certification of all applicable note disclosures and correctness of USAS financial data to the Comptroller’s office during the AFR process.